Q-Probe: Scaling Image Quality Assessment to High Resolution via Context-Aware Agentic Probing: Methodology

 \subsection{Overview}

 Q-Probe emulates the human ``coarse-to-fine'' visual mechanism via a progressive three-stage curriculum, balancing global aesthetic perception with local defect scrutiny.
-To facilitate this, we constructed {Vista-Bench}, a high-resolution benchmark derived from public datasets through wavelet-based artifact injection and Gemini-2.5 Pro \cite{comanici2025gemini} annotation.
-The training pipeline of Q-probe begins with perception alignment using Group Relative Policy Optimization (GRPO) \cite{guo2025deepseek} to anchor global judgment.
+To facilitate this, we constructed {Vista-Bench}, a high-resolution benchmark derived from public datasets through wavelet-based artifact injection, manual scoring by an expert panel.
+The training pipeline of Q-probe begins with perception alignment using Group Relative Policy Optimization (GRPO) \cite{guo2025deepseek} to align with the human concept of Mean Opinion Scores (MOS).
 It then progresses to a hybrid-resolution SFT phase driven by a Data Flywheel, employing context-aware cropping to dissociate tool usage from negative quality bias.
 Finally, a decoupled RL post-training stage utilizes a bifurcated reward mechanism to jointly optimize defect localization and scoring, resolving the conflict between exploration diversity and detection precision.
+Details are shown in Fig. \ref{fig:benchmark}.